masotime/json-url/README.md

 In addition, there is now support for [LZSTRING][5], although the URI encoding still uss urlsafe-base64 because LZSTRING still uses unsafe characters via their `compressToURIEncodedString` method - notably the [`+` character][6]

 Finally, I went with [urlsafe-base64][4] to encode it in a URL-friendly format.

+## TODO

+The Browser bundle is far too big.
+Need to optimize the webpack build process.

 [1]: http://msgpack.org/index.html
 [2]: https://www.npmjs.com/package/lzma